CDL-HongwooLee/Hi-GDT/README.md

                    Not required if the "--skip" option is used.
                    Default = 'SCALE'.

-  --skip           Use this flag to skip generating matrix.pickle file(s) from a .hic file.
+  --skip           Use this flag to skip generating matrix.pkl file(s) from a .hic file.
-                   You can use this flag if you've previously generated matrix.pickle file(s) using HiGDT.py. if set, -i1 {matrix.pickle} [-i2 {matrix2.pickle}] option(s) is required for input file(s).
+                   You can use this flag if you've previously generated matrix.pkl file(s) using HiGDT.py. if set, -i1 {matrix.pkl} [-i2 {matrix2.pkl}] option(s) is required for input file(s).

-  -i1 INFILE1      Path to the input matrix.pickle file generated at resolution1 (r1).
+  -i1 INFILE1      Path to the input matrix.pkl file generated at resolution1 (r1).
-                   By default, this file is generated at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pickle.
+                   By default, this file is generated at {outdir}/{prefix}.{resolution}{BP/FRAG}.matrix.pkl.

-  -i2 INFILE2      Path to the input matrix.pickle file generated at resolution2 (r2).
+  -i2 INFILE2      Path to the input matrix.pkl file generated at resolution2 (r2).
                    Required only if r1 != r2.

   -o OUTDIR        Path to the output directory where whole output files will be written.